-Improvement Recommendation: As a best practice, the master plan should include information surrounding cash flow modeling and funding source information to promote transparency, compliance, and accountability to key stakeholders amongst the various program and funding sources.
+Improvement Recommendation: As a best practice, the master plan should incorporate information about the program's cash flow modeling and funding source information.
+Consolidating key information in one package can reduce friction and barriers of access and promote transparency, compliance, and accountability to key stakeholders among the various program and funding sources.